rblades/dhworkbook_master/docs/module-2/Exercises.md

 1. install the Tesseract OCR engine into your DHBox
 2. download an edition of the Equity
-3. install and use pdftk to burst the pdf into individual one-page files
+3. install and use pdftk to 'burst' (burst is a command that turns a single file into individual pages) the pdf into individual one-page files
 4. install and use imagemagick to convert the pdf into tiff image format
 5. use Tesseract to OCR the resulting pages.